User Guide

 Custom order vs. optimised route

 You can drag items to set a preferred order before planning.
-Note that the route calculation uses an optimisation algorithm (OSRM) that may reorder stops for efficiency — the map line reflects the optimised order, while your list order is preserved for the navigation links.
+Note that the route calculation uses an optimisation algorithm that may reorder stops for efficiency — the map line reflects the optimised order, while your list order is preserved for the navigation links.

 Closing the planner on mobile